A Better Light Source For Scanning Color Negative Film

 features

-I will be building a limited quantity of scanlight 2 units for sale - for more details, see my shop on Ko-Fi.
-Estimated shipping date: Early August 2025.
+I will be building a limited quantity of scanlight units for sale - for more details, see my shop on Ko-Fi.

-Low-cost upgrade kits will be available to v1 buyers: request one here.
+Low-cost upgrade kits are available to v1 buyers: request one here.

 optical design

 In terms of light uniformity, the new diffuser design is significantly better than version 1 and is generally on par with other uniform light sources.
-Scanlight 2 performs nearly as well when evaluated for 6x8 medium format film as scanlight 1 does when evaluated for 135 film:
+Scanlight 2 and 3 perform nearly as well when evaluated for 6x8 medium format film as scanlight 1 does when evaluated for 135 film:

 Comparison: scanlight 1 vs scanlight 2 vs competing white LED light panel vs LCD monitor.
 All images show a 100x72mm physical area at the center of each light source.
 A thin plastic diffuser was placed over the LCD display to avoid moiré effect.